Van Life Europe: 8 months & 12 countries in a campervan

 - Statutory health insurance: Covers emergencies in Europe (EHIC card), but not planned treatment.
 Costs 15–20 times your income.

-- Private long-term international travel insurance: DR. WALTER (from €60/month), HanseMerkur, alliance.
+- Private long-term international travel health insurance: DR-WALTER (from €60/month), HanseMerkur, Allianz.
 Ideal for frequent travelers.

 - International expat insurance: Cigna, Bupa, worldwide, €150–400/month.

-Internet law (for remote work): If you work for a German employer, you're usually legally operating in EU countries.
-US clients: Pay attention to data protection regulations.
-Estonian E-Residency is an option for digital nomads (starting a company without a physical residence).
+Internet law (for remote work): If you work for a German employer, it's usually legal in EU countries.
+For US clients: Pay attention to data protection regulations.
+Estonian e-Residency is an option for digital nomads (setting up a company without a physical residence).

 Starting van life: Planning the first 6 months correctly